Multilingual large language models leak human stereotypes across language boundaries: Measuring Stereotype Leakage in MLLMs

-For each language, we aim to assess the degree of stereotype leakage from the other languages to this target language in MLLMs.
-Specifically, we measure the effect of human stereotypes from all four languages ($H_{en}, H_{ru}, H_{zh}, H_{hi}$) on the target language's MLLM stereotypical association ($MLLM_{tgt}$), as shown in \autoref{eqn:equation}.
-For mBERT, we also measure the impact of the stereotypical association from the target monolingual model ($LM_{tgt}$).
+With the formula, the goal is to estimate how $\textit{H}$ of each language affects the $\textit{MLLM}_{\textrm{tgt}}$.
 We use a mixed-effect model to fit the formula and calculate the effect.
-If the coefficient of a variable is positive and has a p-value of less than $0.05$, then the variable has a significant effect on $MLLM_{tgt}$.
-If there are significant effects from the non-target language's human stereotypes, then there are potential stereotype leakages from this language to the target language.
+The mixed effect model fits a linear regression to the formula with the data.
+In our case, we set traits as the random effect variable.
+With the fitted linear model, we get the coefficients ($\alpha$ and $\beta$).
+The $\alpha_*$ value indicates how much the $\textit{MLLM}_{\textrm{tgt}}$ stereotype score would change when the $\textit{H}_*$ score changes.
+If the coefficient ($\alpha$ and $\beta$) of a variable is positive and has a p-value of less than $0.05$, then we know that the variable has a significant effect on $\textit{MLLM}_{\textrm{tgt}}$.
+If there are significant effects from a non-target language's human stereotypes to $\textit{MLLM}_{\textrm{tgt}}$, then there is potential stereotype leakage from this non-target language to the target language.

+In our experiments, we focus on mBERT, mT5, and GPT-3.5.\footnote{The multilingual large language model versions we use are bert-base-multilingual-cased~\citep{mbert}, google/mt5-base~\citep{mt5}, and gpt-3.5-turbo-0125 version~\citep{ouyang2022training}.} Both mBERT and mT5 are back-end MLLMs.
+MT5 has better multilingual performance than mBERT, whereas mBERT has more comparable monolingual BERT models for the four languages.
+GPT-3.5 is one of the state-of-the-art MLLMs that has been popularly deployed to users.

-In the following section, we discuss how we measured each of the variables.
+With these, we examine the effect of stereotype leakages in MLLMs.\footnote{The code and the dataset, along with a datasheet~\citep{datasheet}, will be published on GitHub.} In the following section, we discuss how we measure each of the variables.